telekom-security/tpotce/cloud/ansible/README.md

 <a name="deploy"></a>
 # Deploying a T-Pot :honey_pot::honeybee:
-Now, after configuring everything, we can finally start deploying T-Pots:
+Now, after configuring everything, we can finally start deploying T-Pots!
-Go to the [`openstack`](openstack) folder and run the Anible Playbook with
+Go to the [`openstack`](openstack) folder and run the Anible Playbook with:
 `ansible-playbook deploy_tpot.yaml`
 (Yes, it is as easy as that :smile:)